top of page

 Services:

 Therapy at The Healing Office is grounded, collaborative, and focused on real change.
-I work with adults and teens (13+) who are navigating a wide range of emotional, relational, and behavioral challenges.
-Below you'll find more details about the kind of therapy I offer, how I work, and what you can expect.
+I work with adults navigating emotional, relational, and trauma related challenges.
+Below you will find more details about the kind of therapy I offer, how I work, and what you can expect.

 Individual Therapy for Adults

-Whether you’re feeling stuck, overwhelmed, burned out, or just unsure where to go next—therapy can help.
-Together, we’ll identify patterns, process difficult emotions, and develop tools to support you in daily life.
-This is a space to be honest, slow down, and get curious about what’s really going on underneath the surface.
+Whether you are feeling stuck, overwhelmed, burned out, or just unsure where to go next, therapy can help.
+Together we will identify patterns, process difficult emotions, and develop tools to support you in daily life.
+This is a space to be honest, slow down, and get curious about what is really going on underneath the surface.

-Common issues: anxiety, depression, trauma, relationship stress, emotional regulation, identity, grief, career issues, low self-worth, boundaries.
+Common issues: anxiety, depression, trauma, relationship stress, emotional regulation, identity, grief, burnout, low self worth, boundaries.

 Couples Therapy